cgarciafernando/projects/README.md

   <img src="https://www.kaggle.com/static/images/site-logo.svg" alt="Kaggle Logo" width="150"/>
 </div>

-<h1 align="center">Kaggle Projects Portfolio</h1>
+<h1 align="center">Projects Portfolio</h1>

 ## About This Repository

-This repository showcases a collection of data science projects and notebooks developed for Kaggle competitions.
+This repository showcases a collection of data science projects and notebooks that I have developed.
 It serves as a centralized hub for my solutions, experiments, and learning journey in the field of data science.

 ## Projects